1day2die/ULX-Global-Ban-Fix/README.md

 ==============
 *Requires MySQLOO v9

-Create a new Database and Import the sql file.
+Create a new Database.

-Upload the Webfiles to your webserver and configure the Database connection in the index.php
+Upload the Webfiles to your webserver and open the website.
+You should now see the Installer.
+Run through the Installer and everything will be setup for you

 Upload the ulx_globalbanmodule to your garrysmod/addons directory and edit "gb_config" to your liking.